anton-smirnov-robert/weaver/content/note/note on Montévil2016.md

 ### How to depart from physics?

 In physics, objects are abstract mathematical objects, which are extracted from the flow of time.
-They are defined by some properties that can be shared, and are therefore generic objects.
+They are defined by some properties that can be shared: they are generic.
 This is not the case of organisms and we depart from physics by stating *the principle of variation*: ==organisms are **specific** objects==.

-In other words, this means that organisms are not symmetric under permutation for a given theoretical analysis.
-Two organisms always have a qualitative difference for a theoretical reasoning.
+Specific is the contrary of generic.
+Two organisms always have a qualitative difference for a given theoretical frame.

-### What consequences?
+### Where does this specificty come from?

+The specificity comes from escaping a given view of determinism which is enshrined in neo-preformationist (genetic program) or fixist view in biology.
+But, this can also be state in physics.
+If one uses the position and velocity of all particles that constitutes a organism, it entails complete determinism.
+If one uses all combination of DNA, it is the same.
+We argue that this is not a pertinent phase space, because it has no biological meaning: for example to express their viability.

+This relies on the highly non-ergodicty of those phase spaces in life time.
+Departing from those spaces means [Kauffman2019](reference/Kauffman2019.md) [note on Montévil2019a](note/note%20on%20Montévil2019a.md) aassuming

+The cost of conserving meaning and scientific rigor, that is objectivity, comes at the cost of being able to deal with:
+- unpredictable novelties (unpredictable novelties can emerge)
+- history (the current space of possibilities can only be understand with the help of the past)

+In contrast to physical objects, organisms vary in a strong sense: the mathematical structure to describe them is not stable with the respect to the flow of time.
+Underlying symmetries change in time.

 Another way to accomodate functional variations in the biosphere is to understand the successive number of qualitative changes — in a way a function is performed by its structure, or the appearance or disappearance of new functions — as change of symmetries.
 Accordingly, this means that the mathematical apparatus to describe an organism is not constant throughout time.